Isobella Jade: Blog

-Jade has written about the day in the life of a shorter model and tips for how other girls can find opportunities in modeling no matter their height or where they live at the blog www.petitemodelingtips.com since June 2007, and she also shares fashion tips for petite sizes.
+Jade has written about the day in the life of a shorter model and tips for how other girls can find opportunities in modeling no matter their height or where they live, fashion tips and was an influencer from her discontinued blog www.petitemodelingtips.com, launched in June 2007.

 Podcast

-Since September 27, 2007 Jade has hosted a top entertainment podcast on the Blogtalkradio network.
+On September 27, 2007 Jade launched and hosted a top entertainment podcast on the Blogtalkradio network.
 Her show has received over one million downloads.
 On the podcast she dishes out tips and advice for models of all sizes.
 Past industry professionals she's interviewed include, fitness expert Gunnar Peterson and Fashion and Sports Illustrated Swimsuit photographer Steve Erle, Jewelry designer Kendra Scott, celebrated Fashion designer Bradley Bayou, along with beauty brands such as Lush (company), Origins, Wet n Wild, Styli-Style and others.
 All her segments all have an inspirational angle; she often shares self-publishing tips as well and hosts book readings.

 Public image and influence

-Isobella Jade is known as one of the shortest working models in America.
+Isobella Jade was known as one of the shortest working models in America before retiring from modeling.
 The Los Angeles Times has featured Jade, stating, “Before Tyra was giving shorties hope on Cycle 13 of 'America's Next Top Model,' Isobella Jade was already in their corner.”

 Through her books and social media platforms, Jade has become a spokesperson for aspiring petite models of all ages.

 Media Bistro's Galleycat, has called Jade a self-promotion expert from the insight she has shared with their readers on the power of self-promotion in publishing and brand building.

 Jade has spoken on panels at BookExpo America and the Self-Publishing Book Expo, The New York Round Table Writers' Conference, the Writers' League of Texas Agents and Editors conference, SiriusXM Book Radio and others sharing her own story of being self-made while discussing the topics of marketing yourself as an author and being your own publicist on a budget.

+In 2018 The New York Times published her essay about the death of her father.

+Personal life

+Isobella Jade was married in 2010 and divorced in 2020.

 Quotes

-Isobella Jade often tells her blog readers that “height isn't everything” and to “aim high and strive on,” and that “the higher you aim the more you get” and to “give yourself a chance.”
+Isobella Jade often shared the message to her blog readers that “height isn't everything” and to “aim high and strive on,” and that “the higher you aim the more you get” and to “give yourself a chance.”